terascope/teraslice/docs/packages/data-mate/functions.md

 **Type:** `FIELD_TRANSFORM`

-> Returns a CIDR address based on the provided ip and suffix
+> Returns a CIDR address based on the provided IP and suffix

 #### Arguments